Dementia Care Home

 What the evidence base says

-Against the DCC Good Practice in Dementia Care standards, this home’s evidence aligns most strongly on Maplewood Court provides specialist care for those living with dementia, as well as supporting younger adults under 65, people with physical disabilities, and those with sensory impairments..
-Gaps or open questions remain on The home appears particularly set up for dementia care, with secure outdoor spaces and a building layout that helps residents navigate safely.
-Families who've experienced dementia care elsewhere mention feeling reassured by both the physical environment and how staff interact with residents who may be confused or anxious. — areas worth probing directly during a visit.
+Maplewood Court provides specialist care for people living with dementia, as well as supporting younger adults under 65, people with physical disabilities, and people with sensory impairments.
+The home appears particularly set up for dementia care, with secure outdoor spaces and a building layout designed to help people navigate safely.
+Families who have experienced dementia care elsewhere mention feeling reassured by both the physical environment and how staff interact with people who may be confused or anxious.
+All areas worth probing directly during a visit.

 The DCC Verdict